sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Piercing**]

 Effect: A cloud of golden needles shoots from your sleeve in a line 15 meters long and 3 meters wide.
 Creatures in the area take 10 force damage.
-If this damage is dealt to their hit points, they gain the *bleeding* condition.
+If this damage is dealt to their hit points, they gain *bleeding 1*.

 ### Grounded Beetle Gu
 *Rank 1-3 Guard*